jvaleskadevs/inheritas/README.md

 ## Potential TODOs

-- Make the UI fully responsive and add a margin top to the footer.
-(MUST DO)
+- Make the UI fully responsive (some minor changes needed)
-- ERC20 support
+- Create one smart contract per ERC and adapt the frontend.
 - Future standards support
-- Multi-wallet support
-- Wallet connection events support
-- Multi-chain support
 - Move the web3 logic from App.js to a custom context
 - Implement batch register, batch alive and batch claim.
-- Implement history section
-- Implement a way to notify beneficiaries and/or a beneficiaries UI
+- Implement a way to notify beneficiaries (maybe using Alchemy notify)
-- Implement a way to send the assetID to a beneficiary
 - Implement a way to calc the assetID to help beneficiaries whose forgot it
-- Implement Remove function in the dApp - (currently works only from the contract)
+- Implement Remove function and AliveAll in the dApp - (currently works only from the contract)
 - Improve the app flow and make it more descriptive adding tooltips.
 - Improve security
 - Add functionality to the search bar (The component is there but it does not work)
 - Improve texts, images, icons and guides
 - Dark/light theme
-- Make the LifeTimePass an NFT
 - Create a NFT collection and share a percentage of the profits with NFT holders
 - Anything proposed by you
 - ....